Why You Should Look Beyond MetaMask (Even If You Love It)

 Drawbacks:

-- Mobile only: No desktop or extension.
+- Mobile-first approach: No desktop app or browser extension.

 - “Where do I spend most time?”